+(8) Post-Award Requirements and Administration.

-2. Administrative and National Policy Requirements—Required.
-This section must identify the usual administrative and national policy requirements the Federal awarding agency's Federal awards may include.
-Providing this information lets a potential applicant identify any requirements with which it would have difficulty complying if its application is successful.
-In those cases, early notification about the requirements allows the potential applicant to decide not to apply or to take needed actions before receiving the Federal award.
-The announcement need not include all of the terms and conditions of the Federal award, but may refer to a document (with information about how to obtain it) or Internet site where applicants can see the terms and conditions.
-If this funding opportunity will lead to Federal awards with some special terms and conditions that differ from the Federal awarding agency's usual (sometimes called “general”) terms and conditions, this section should highlight those special terms and conditions.
-Doing so will alert applicants that have received Federal awards from the Federal awarding agency previously and might not otherwise expect different terms and conditions.
-For the same reason, the announcement should inform potential applicants about special requirements that could apply to particular Federal awards after the review of applications and other information, based on the particular circumstances of the effort to be supported (e.g., if human subjects were to be involved or if some situations may justify special terms on intellectual property, data sharing or security requirements).
+(i) Administrative and National Policy Requirements.
+Providing information on administrative and policy requirements lets a potential applicant identify any requirements with which it would have difficulty complying.
+This section must include the following:

+(A) A statement related to the “general” terms and conditions of the award, including requirements that the Federal agency normally includes.

+(B) Any relevant specific terms and conditions.

+(C) Any special requirements that could apply to specific awards after the review of applications and other information based on the particular circumstances of the effort to be supported.
+For example, if human subjects were to be involved or if some situations may justify specific terms on intellectual property, data sharing, or security requirements.

+(D) As in other sections, the announcement need not include all terms and conditions of the award but may refer to documents with details on terms and conditions.

-3. Reporting—Required.
-This section must include general information about the type (e.g., financial or performance), frequency, and means of submission (paper or electronic) of post-Federal award reporting requirements.
-Highlight any special reporting requirements for Federal awards under this funding opportunity that differ (e.g., by report type, frequency, form/format, or circumstances for use) from what the Federal awarding agency's Federal awards usually require.
-Federal awarding agencies must also describe in this section all relevant requirements such as those at 2 CFR 180.335 and 180.350.
+(ii) Reporting.
+This section includes information needed to understand the post-award reporting requirements.
+Highlight any special reporting requirements for Federal awards under this funding opportunity that differ from what the Federal agency's Federal awards usually require.
+For example, differences in report type, frequency, form, format, or circumstances for use.
+This section must include the following:

+(A) The type of reporting required, such as financial or performance.

+(B) The reporting frequency.

+(C) The means of submission, such as paper or electronic.

+(D) References to all relevant requirements, such as those at 2 CFR 180.335 and 180.350.

-If the Federal share of any Federal award may include more than $500,000 over the period of performance, this section must inform potential applicants about the post award reporting requirements reflected in appendix XII to this part.
+(E) If the Federal share of any Federal award may include more than $500,000 over the period of performance, this section must inform potential applicants about the post-award reporting requirements reflected in appendix XII to this part.

-G. Federal Awarding Agency Contact(s)—Required

-The announcement must give potential applicants a point(s) of contact for answering questions or helping with problems while the funding opportunity is open.
-The intent of this requirement is to be as helpful as possible to potential applicants, so the Federal awarding agency should consider approaches such as giving:

-i.
-Points of contact who may be reached in multiple ways (e.g., by telephone, FAX, and/or email, as well as regular mail).

-ii.
-A fax or email address that multiple people access, so that someone will respond even if others are unexpectedly absent during critical periods.

-iii.
-Different contacts for distinct kinds of help (e.g., one for questions of programmatic content and a second for administrative questions).

-H. Other Information—Optional

-This section may include any additional information that will assist a potential applicant.
-For example, the section might:
+(9) Other Information – Optional.
+This section may include any additional information to help potential applicants.
+For example, the section could include the following:

-i.
-Indicate whether this is a new program or a one-time initiative.

-ii.
-Mention related programs or other upcoming or ongoing Federal awarding agency funding opportunities for similar activities.
+(i) Related programs or other upcoming or ongoing Federal agency funding opportunities for similar activities.

-iii.
-Include current Internet addresses for Federal awarding agency Web sites that may be useful to an applicant in understanding the program.
+(ii) Current Internet addresses for Federal agency Web sites that may be useful to an applicant in understanding the program.